-Date of the performance, composition, and a Task Weight Skills & Report Outcomes Semester One Term 1 Week 6 Due this week Safe Dance Practice 25% 5.1.1 demonstrates an understanding of safe dance practice and appropriate dance technique with increasing skull and complexity in the performance of combinations, sequences, and dances.
+Dance : The aim of the Dance Years 7-10 Syl f the performance, composition, and a dents to experience, understand, value, and enjoy dance as an artform through the f dance.
+Date Task Weight Skills & Report Outcomes • Semester One Term 1 Week 6 Due this week Safe Dance Practice 25% 5.1.1 demonstrates an understanding of safe dance practice and appropriate dance technique with increasing skull and complexity in the performance of combinations, sequences, and dances.
 5.1.2 demonstrates enhanced dance technique by manipulating aspects of the elements of dance.
 5.1.3 demonstrates an understanding and application of aspects of performance quality and interpretation through performance.
 5.4.1 values and appreciates their involvement as a dance performer, composer, and audience member and how their involvement contributes to lifelong learning.
 Term 2 Week 10 Due this week Aboriginal Dance 25% 5.2.1 explores the elements of dance as the basis of the communication of ideas.
 5.2.2 composes and structures dance movement that communicates an idea.
 5.3.1 describes and analyses dance as the communication of ideas within a context.
-5.4.1 values and appreciates their involvement as a dance performer, composer, and audience member and how their involvement contributes to lifelong learning. : Semester Two Term 3 Week 10 Due this week Composition 25% 5.2.1 explores the elements of dance as the basis of the communication of ideas 5.2.2 composes and structures dance movement that communicates an idea 5.3.1 describes and analyses dance as the communication of ideas within a context 5.4.1 values and appreciates their involvement as a dance performer, composer and audience member and how their involvement contributes to lifelong learning Term 4 Week 6 Due this week Pioneers of Modern Dance 25% 5.3.1 describes and analyse dance as the communication of ideas within a context 5.3.2 identifies and analyses the link between their performances and compositions and dance works of art 5.3.3 applies understandings and experiences drawn from their own work and dance works of art 5.4.1 values and appreciates their involvement as a dance performer, composer and audience member and how their involvement contributes to lifelong learning
+5.4.1 values and appreciates their involvement as a dance performer, composer, and audience member and how their involvement contributes to lifelong learning. : Semester Two Term 3 Week 10 Due this week Composition 25% 5.2.1 explores the elements of dance as the basis of the communication of ideas 5.2.2 composes and structures dance movement that communicates an idea 5.3.1 describes and analyses dance as the communication of ideas within a context 5.4.1 values and appreciates their involvement as a dance performer, composer and audience member and how their involvement contributes to lifelong learning Term 4 Week 5 Due this week Pioneers of Modern Dance 25% 5.3.1 describes and analyse dance as the communication of ideas within a context 5.3.2 identifies and analyses the link between their performances and compositions and dance works of art 5.3.3 applies understandings and experiences drawn from their own work and dance works of art 5.4.1 values and appreciates their involvement as a dance performer, composer and audience member and how their involvement contributes to lifelong learning